Are People With BPD ‘Bad People’ ?

 Whether you’re a BPD sufferer yourself or have a friend or loved one with the condition, I hope this article on the positive traits of BPD has given you hope.
 Coming to terms with a diagnosis can be a daunting path, but please don’t believe that just because you have been given the label, all your gifts and the positive traits of BPD could be taken away from you.

 The next step for you now is to find ways to celebrate and harness your strengths.
 You may decide to make a piece of music that tells your life story or use your deep empathy to offer a friend consolation.

 Being misunderstood all your life is painful, and never justified.
-While we cannot control external judgements, it is on us to go from surviving to thriving, to not let the past haunt us, and to stand up for our rights and shine as a dynamic human.
+While we cannot control external judgments, it is on us to go from surviving to thriving, to not let the past haunt us, and to stand up for our rights and shine as a dynamic human.

 You do not need your friends or family to understand you in order to move forward.
 Unlike the situation you were in as a child, you are no longer powerless.
 If people insist on scapegoating or gaslighting you, you have the power to walk away.
 If you think about all the trauma, suicidal spells and relationship wounds you have bounced back from, you will know how strong you are at your core.
 Walking away despite our society’s pressure is not an easy path, but it is what you deserve.

 You certainly do not need anyone’s approval to own the positive traits of BPD.
 They might mark you and make you different from the crowd, but it’s those differences that make life worth living.